suncoast-devs/handbook/lessons/react-intro/lecture.md

 Let's create a new file in the `components` directory and name it `NewsArticle.tsx`

-> NOTE: If you don't have a `src/components` directory you should create that directory first.
-Since this is a common pattern you may want to chose to add this directory (and an empty `.keep` file within) to your template.
+> NOTE: If you don't have a `src/components` directory, you should create that directory first.
+Since this is a common pattern, you may want to choose to add this directory (and an empty `.keep` file within) to your template.

 ---

 # Import React

-We'll add this as the first line to tell JavaScript we are going to use `React` and it activates the `JSX` template process.
+We'll add this as the first line to tell JavaScript we are going to use `React`, and it activates the `JSX` template process.

 ```javascript
 import React from 'react'
 ```

-> NOTE: With the latest version of `React` and some tools we don't need this import.
-You may see some tutorials and examples omit this line.
+> NOTE: With the latest version of `React` and some tools, we don't need this import.
+You may see some tutorials and examples that omit this line.
 For `vite`, at the time of writing, we still need this import.

 ---